 Both styles have distinct advantages and dis-advantages over the other.
 With nearly fifty years (36 me personally) in the industry as a manufacturer of both I would like to share some information with you.
-If you are currently using diaphragm pumps in your work and having success the odds are good you are educated on the basics of maintaining your diaphragm pump.

 Let’s be honest, we all know that simpler is better.
 The simplicity of a peristaltic style metering pump makes it a very reliable method for injecting a wide variety of chemicals into water treatment applications.
 Understanding the variables that result in wear on the pump components, especially wear to the pump tube assembly, can assist the reader in properly specifying the pump for a specific application.